 The house itself was an eclectic mishmash of scenes ranging from suspect autopsies through to neon-splattered corridors.
 The thing worth noting throughout this haunt was the set design, everywhere was decorated to a stupidly high level.
 There were moments that easily bested sets at Fright Nights and Scarefest and lent the maze an incredibly polished feel.

-Our only criticism here applies to the other two haunts at the event, it definitely didn’t feel as though there was enough actors for the location.
+Our only criticism here applies to the other two haunts at the event, it definitely didn’t feel as though there were enough actors for the location.
 It was less of an issue here for us because we were so impressed with the scenery!

 Tales of the Dark